For any products purchased through the links on this site we may earn a small commission

 Offering advice on the care of products can also make sure that items aren’t prematurely damaged.
 Foret recommends washing all their pieces at 30 Celcius and repairing any damages or passing on any clothing you know longer want.

-Far Afield are a contemporary menswear brand inspired by global travel to create collections that marry the unique with expert craftsmanship.
+Far Afield are a contemporary sustainable menswear brand.
+Inspired by global travel they create collections that marry the unique with expert craftsmanship.

-Started by two brothers, they regularly visit their factories to ensure that their high standards of ethical production are being met.
+High standards of ethical production are maintained by visits from the two founding brothers of the brand.
 The team also runs a fine-tooth comb over the materials any factory is using.
-For example, their purchasing policy on new woven and jersey fabrics is Organic (GOTS) or Better Cotton Initiative (BCI) accredited cotton only.
+Woven and jersey fabrics must use Organic (GOTS) or Better Cotton Initiative (BCI) accredited cotton only.

 The brand hopes to be fully recyclable or non-plastic by the end of 2020 which will mean everything from packaging to collar straighteners won’t be plastic.
 A positive outcome for the planet.

-The products from this brand are made with the principles of considered design, relentless quality, honest value, and positive impact.
+The principles of considered design, relentless quality, honest value, and positive impact are influenctial for every Kotn product.

 Nau is the first sustainable performance wear brand.
 Before, men had to choose eco-friendly or high-tech, but now they can have both.